-A fixed case comprising gears, cams, vanes, screws, plungers or related components, which are actuated by a rotation of the driving shaft, which are some of the types of the rotary pump.
+A fixed case comprising gears, cams, vanes, screws, plungers, or related components, which are actuated by a rotation of the driving shaft, are some of the types of rotary pumps.

-Normally, rotary pumps are driven by electric motors, geared motors or motor belt drives.
-Only a steam turbine and in extremely unusual circumstances an internal combustion engine drive a rotary pump.
+Normally, rotary pumps are driven by electric motors, geared motors, or motor belt drives.
+Only a steam turbine and in extremely unusual circumstances an internal combustion engine drives a rotary pump.

 Instrumentation and control

 Capacity regulation is achieved either by changing the pump speed or by recirculating a part of the discharge.
-The recirculation of fluid is a typical control mechanism, since rotary pumps are mostly powered with electric drives at a constant speed.
+The recirculation of fluid is a typical control mechanism since rotary pumps are mostly powered by electric drives at a constant speed.